henryso/henryso-tidbyt-apps/README.md

 *The Matrix*.
 My version employs symbols similar to the ones from the movie, redrawn to a lower resolution.
 Some symbols (like the period, double quotes, and underscore) are omitted because they cause odd-looking gaps when not fully visible.
-The algorithm is based on a pseudo-random number generated and will generate a new sequence every thirty minutes.
+The algorithm is based on a pseudo-random number generator and will generate a new sequence every thirty minutes.

 ## they_said_so.star - Quote Of the Day powered by theysaidso.com